 Wusthof 3 Stage Electric Sharpener

-The instructions that come with this particular sharpener are very clear and take little time to master.
+The instructions that come with the Wusthof 3-stage PEtec Electric Knife Sharpener are very clear and takes little time to master.

-Electric sharpeners are preferred by many people because they feel that they get that “factory” edge back on their blade easier than a handheld non-electric sharpener.
+Many people prefer electric sharpeners because they feel that they get that “factory” edge back on their blade easier than a handheld non-electric sharpener.

 What are the 3 stages?

 - Coarse Sharpening – Severely abused knives should start with this